PoCInnovation/Workshops/software/10.Neo4j/README.md

 - Create an empty interface named `BooksRelationNodesI` to store all your relation, we will fill it later.
 - Create a [type](https://www.typescriptlang.org/docs/handbook/2/objects.html) `BooksInstance`, which will be equal to the generic type `NeogmaInstance`,  filled with the types we previously defined.

-Your types are defined, let's create the node :
+Your types are defined, let's create the node:

 [Export](https://riptutorial.com/typescript/example/28118/exporting-importing-declarations) a `const` variable named `Books`.
 It is equal to the result of the function `ModelFactory`, which create a new model using the types we previously defined, and some additional information we give in the parameters.
-The `ModelFactory` function takes an object which must contain the following fields :
+The `ModelFactory` function takes an object which must contain the following fields:
 - `label`: the name we choose for the Model, here it's `Book`.
 - `primaryKeyField`: primary key use to recognize entity, here it's `id`.
 - `schema`: defines the data of the model, and applies some constraints to enforce some data safety.